PunchThrough/bean-docs/src/everything-else/proto-to-prod.md

 ## Introduction

-Are you prototyping with the Bean, but looking to build a production optimized design?
+Are you prototyping with the Bean and looking to build a production-optimized design?

-The Bean is built upon the LightBlue Platform.
+Bean is built upon the LightBlue Platform.
 The core components of the Bean are the Bluetooth SoC and microcontroller.
-You can redesign these components into your own product for a more production optimized design and cost.
+You can build these components into your own product for a production-optimized design.

-The Platform supports multiple Bluetooth SoCs and microcontrollers.
-The Bean is based on our LBM313 module and an Atmega328p microcontroller, but you can also replace them with other parts we support.
+The LightBlue Platform supports many different Bluetooth SoCs and microcontrollers.
+Bean is based on our LBM313 module and an ATmega328p microcontroller, but you can also replace them with other parts we support.

 ## Hardware

-The core of the Bean is the LBM313 Bluetooth Module and the Atmega328p microcontroller.
-You can design these 2 parts into your project, and along with the Bean firmware, it will implement Bean features.
+Bean's heart is the LBM313 Bluetooth module and the ATmega328p microcontroller.
+Once the LBM313 has Bean firmware loaded, you can design these parts into your project to implement Bean functionality.

 {{{img_rel this 'bean-proto-to-prod.jpg' 'Core components' '84%'}}}

-For a reference of how to hook up the parts, you can refer to the Bean's open source [Hardware Files]((../hardware-files).
+For a reference of how Bean's components are connected, check out our open-source [hardware files]((../hardware-files).

-The LightBlue Platform is hardware agnostic, and we are striving to support a variety of Bluetooth components.
-Currently we support both TI CC254x and Nordic nRF51822 components.
+The LightBlue Platform is hardware agnostic and we strive to support a variety of Bluetooth components.
+We currently support TI CC254x and Nordic nRF51822 components.
 You can use certified modules or go chip-down.

 ## Firmware

-You can buy LBM313 modules pre-programmed with the Bean firmware at our store.
-Alternatively, if you're using another module or have a chip-down design, [contact us](info@punchthrough.com) to get the firmware binary.
+You can buy LBM313 modules pre-programmed with the Bean firmware [at our store](http://punchthrough.myshopify.com/collections/all/products/lbm313-with-bean-firmware).
+Alternatively, if you're using another module or have a chip-down design, [contact us](mailto:info@punchthrough.com) to get a copy of our firmware binaries.

 ## Single Chip Design

-If your design requires the smallest form factor and lowest cost, you can use just the Bluetooth SoC.
-[Contact us](info@punchthrough.com) to help build your project.
+If your design requires the smallest form factor and lowest cost, you can use the Bluetooth SoC on its own.
+[Contact us](mailto:info@punchthrough.com) and we can help you build your project.